Get Tech Tips

 Troubleshooting Advanced Systems

 This article was written by Senior Refrigeration Tech Jeremy Smith.
-Before we get to it, I want to remind you that ALL of the tech tips are available in alphabetical order HERE – it's a great link to share with other techs, HVAC business owners, trade school students, etc. You can feel free to share these anywhere.
+Before we get to it, I want to remind you that ALL of the tech tips are available in chronological order HERE, and you can sort through them alphabetically by selecting the letters and numbers above the tips.
+It's a great link to share with other techs, HVAC business owners, trade school students, etc. You can feel free to share these anywhere.

 All right, maybe “advanced” isn't the right thing to call this little tidbit.
 Maybe it should be “troubleshooting and information sharing in the digital age.”

 Microprocessor controls, PCBs, PLCs… call them what you will.
 Regardless of the name you choose for them, electronic circuit boards have become an integral part of the HVAC/R world.
 From a small heat pump defrost board to an advanced building automation system, these little pieces of equipment seem to be the bane of a tech's existence.

 One very important thing to remember when working on a system with one of these items installed is that each one has a specific troubleshooting procedure and its own sequence of operations.

 So, how is a tech supposed to remember all of this stuff?

 The chances are good that you're reading this on a smartphone or a tablet.
 With that and a couple of free apps, you can build a library of tech manuals, reference documents, and other information to allow you to be better at diagnosing problems on specific equipment.

 So, how do we build this?
 Well, you can go old-school and print out all of the manuals and store them in your service truck, or we can keep up with the times and go HVAC/R School and put it in “The Cloud.”